Emilie Le Beau Lucchesi, PhD

-I am the author of "Ugly Prey: An Innocent Woman and the Death Sentence that Scandalized Jazz Age Chicago" (Chicago Review Press, 2017).
-My second book, "This is Really War: The Incredible True Story of a Navy Nurse POW in the Occupied Philippines" will be published by Chicago Review Press in Spring 2019.
+I am the author of "Ugly Prey: An Innocent Woman and the Death Sentence that Scandalized Jazz Age Chicago" (Chicago Review Press, 2017), "This is Really War: The Incredible True Story of a Navy Nurse POW in the Occupied Philippines" (Chicago Review, 2019), and "A Light in the Dark: Surviving More than Ted Bundy," (Chicago Review, 2023, co-authored with Kathy Kleiner Rubin).

 This is Really War: The Incredible True Story of a Navy Nurse POW in the Occupied Philippines."